MKilani/EgyVoc/distribution_0.0.10/README.md

 * verbose

 All the arguments are optional.
-The argument "verbose" is a boolean that indicates if the algorithm should output data while performing the calcualtions or not.
+The argument "verbose" is a Boolean that indicates if the algorithm should output data while performing the calculations or not.
 It can be omitted, in which case it is set by default to True.

 ### Input - Sahidic Form